-Isaiah promised that God himself would intervene one day to restore all things, that his own arm would bring salvation.
+Isaiah promised that God himself would intervene one day to restore all things.
+That his own arm would bring salvation.
 But Peter, the apostle of Christ, tells us how that was actually fulfilled.

-He tells us that this was accomplished only as God the great Savior became incarnate in the person of his own son and became himself the great sin bearer for human beings.
+He tells us that this was accomplished only as God the great Savior became incarnate in the person of his own son.

+And became himself the great sin bearer for human beings.
 Listen to Peter's words.
-He himself bore our sins on his body on the tree that we might die to sin and live to righteousness.
+He himself bore our sins on his body on the tree, that we might die to sin and live to righteousness.

-By his wounds you have been healed for you were straying like sheep, but have now returned to the shepherd and overseer of your souls.
+By his wounds you have been healed.
+For you were straying like sheep, but have now returned to the shepherd and overseer of your souls.
+There is light and joy in Jesus' birth.

-[8:56] There is light and joy in Jesus' birth, but also clouds of great darkness for Jesus, who was born to die as our sin bearer so powerful.
+But also clouds of great darkness for Jesus, who was born to die as our sin bearer so powerful.
+Or this babe, still infant crying.